Dyalog/APLCourse/docs/Selecting-from-arrays.md

 In an array-oriented language, perhaps it's no surprise that there are umpteen ways to select values from arrays.
 There are also many ways to [modify or assign values](./finding-and-replacing-values.md) within arrays.

-The exact terminology can vary between array languages, and even within the context of APL.
+The exact terminology can vary between array languages, and even APLers use these words interchangeably sometimes.
 However, on this page we will say that:

 - **Scalars** (0-cells) are the things returned by indexing expressions
 - **Elements** (or **items**) are the arrays inside of scalars.
 For a simple scalar *this is the same thing*!
 [Remember enclosing and diclosing scalars before?](./multidimensional-and-nested-arrays.md#arrays-are-made-of-scalars).